reicraftscodes/group-4-dissertation/README.md

 Follow this Step by Steps Instruction

-Step 1: Upload the source code from here to your Google Drive (Do not zipped source code)
+1. Upload the source code from here to your Google Drive (Do not zipped source code)

-Step 2: Upload ```Data.zip``` to your working directory
+2. Upload ```Data.zip``` to your working directory

-Step 3: Locate ```Main_Collab_ViT.ipynb``` from your working directory
+3. Locate ```Main_Collab_ViT.ipynb``` from your working directory
 ```
 1. Go to Collab, create new notebook
 2. Select File -> Locate in Drive -> Then find Google directory where you save all your source code
 3. Select Main_Collab_ViT.ipynb from your Google Drive folder to open
 ```

-Step 4: Select GPU runtime (A100 GPU only available on Collab Pro subscription)
+5. Select GPU runtime (A100 GPU only available on Collab Pro subscription)
 ```
 Click runtime → change runtime type → Click to T4 GPU → Save
 ```
-Step 5: Run Code block
+5. Run Code block

     Before running each code block, please do make sure to edit the config first from main() to customise training parameters.

-Step 6: Getting all results
+6. Getting all results

     Once everything successfully runs, save a copy of the notebook.

-All the training results are in the ```experiments``` folder
+    All the training results are in the ```experiments``` folder.

 # Authors